Lesson # 2. C++ Methods / Functions. Multi-file layout

 Task 1:

 To do: Ask user to enter the lengths of the three sides of the triangle.
-Create a method named perimeter that calculates the perimeter of a triangle from the lengths of its three sides.
+Create a function named perimeter that calculates the perimeter of a triangle from the lengths of its three sides (with integer arguments).
+Create an overloaded function with the same name for real arguments.

 Expected output: